 Also, people who have completely recovered from a COVID-19 infection and have neutralizing antibodies in their blood can potentially donate plasma, the component of blood that contains antibodies, to help COVID-19 patients recover from their illness.

-Do the antibodies produced by a person who has been infected with coronavirus protect them from becoming infected again?
+Is a person who has been infected with coronavirus protected from becoming infected again?

 What is serologic (antibody) testing for COVID-19?
 What can it be used for?

 A serologic test is a blood test that looks for antibodies created by your immune system.
 There are many reasons you might make antibodies, the most important of which is to help fight infections.
 The serologic test for COVID-19 specifically looks for antibodies against the COVID-19 virus.